Rowing-British dynasty on the line in Tokyo's choppy waters

-NEW YORK (Reuters) - Team GB will have a target on its back as it fights to retain control of the medal table for a fourth consecutive Olympics, as rowing’s powerhouses will be put to the ultimate test in Tokyo.
+NEW YORK, June 28 (Reuters) - Team GB will have a target on its back as it fights to retain control of the medal table for a fourth consecutive Olympics, as rowing's powerhouses will be put to the ultimate test in Tokyo.

 "More than any other Olympics it's kind of been really hard to tell who the top athletes are, because there it's been an extra year of changes, essentially," World Rowing's Communications Director Melissa Bray told Reuters.